coach-kg/idea-garden/content/notes/flow.md

 - Equal participation

-Given that triggers work by driving our attention more into the present moment, one thing we have to prepare for, and be guarded against in a timeslot we want to experience deep flow in are distractions. [test link to a tag](tags/distraction)
+Given that triggers work by driving our attention more into the present moment, one thing we have to prepare for, and be guarded against in a timeslot we want to experience deep flow in are [distractions.](notes/distraction.md)